Strehn/General-Portfolio/README.md

-# General-Schoolwork
+# General-Portfolio
-Simple Coding Assignments
+A collection of Simple Coding Assignments

 Languages range from C++, C, Python, Shell Scripts.